What to Eat for Weight Loss: Foods That Keep You Full

 What to Watch Out For

 Ultra-processed "diet" snacks: Many are low in volume and engineered to be easy to overeat.
-Build meals from whole foods first; use packaged snacks strategically, not as staples.
+Try to build most meals around whole foods first, and use packaged snacks occasionally rather than relying on them as staples.

 Liquid calories: Sugary drinks, heavy coffee drinks, and fruit juice add calories without filling you up.
 Water, black coffee, and unsweetened tea are your best bets.